A Survey on Task Allocation and Scheduling in Robotic Network Systems: Alternative approaches

 The evaluation of the metric is unnecessary as it is updated immediately after the evaluation.
 Moreover, monitoring by the human operator is only checked when a new task arrives in the system.
 However, monitoring should also be done when tasks are rescheduled, otherwise, the metric remains the same and tasks are assigned to the same agent with the same metric.
 Time pressure, physical risk, and job autonomy are also important factors in job quality.
 The last two are conceptual terms that should be converted into a numerical metric.
 The proposed formulas for job quality are defined as the weighted sum of the cost and average cost to the human agent over the duration of performing a task.
 Now, if we assume that task reallocation is beneficial if it reduces human labor time, then it is most beneficial if all tasks can be done entirely by robots.
 But at the same time, it means the unemployment of the human employee.
 Moreover, the salary also depends on the working time, so the working time must be increased.
 All these mean that the cost of the human agent must be a $U$-shaped function, which is not described in this paper.
 Moreover, the dynamic planner is completely determined by the human agent.
 It is assumed that the human agent can correctly select the tasks to be done, which is not always the case.
 And the monitoring function is used to test whether the human or the robot can complete all the tasks assigned to them.
 This result is then communicated to transfer some of the tasks from the human to the robot and vice versa.
 Since the levels and schedule define two orders of tasks and both orders of tasks should be maintained, moving tasks to higher levels cannot be easily considered.

-\cite{Sa:2021} describes a method for generating a value representing a human who should or should not trust a robot to perform a task.
+\cite{Sa:2021} investigated the distribution of tasks for human-robot collaboration and describes a method for generating a value representing a human who should or should not trust a robot to perform a task.
 In the proposed model, task requirements and agent capabilities are translated into values between zero and one.
 The trust function is defined as a success probability of completing the task and a belief probability, which plays the role of updating the trust.
 The trust becomes a sigmoidal function, and the belief is considered as a uniform distribution.

 The natural trust has no proper and simple formulation and needs to be discretized to find its value.
 Moreover, the probability of success is not a probability function, but a fitted sigmoidal function with two additional parameters, where two parameters are positive.
 Also, the number of parameters in the proposed method is large, and the penalization of parameters shows that other state-of-the-art methods have better performance because they have fewer parameters.